 Pregnancy Dreams in the First Trimester

 Women in the first trimester of their pregnancy often experience dreams that show them giving birth to grown-up children or even adults.
 Although weird, the significance of this dream is understandable.
 This is often considered to reflect their apprehensions of handling a fragile newborn.
-A grown child is easier to handle, and makes the pregnancy less frightening.
-It may also be linked to a mother’s basic tensions about missing her baby’s childhood phases, if she has to return to work soon after the birth.
-Giving birth to a grown up child eliminates the concerns of not being with the baby during infancy.
+A grown child is easier to handle and makes the pregnancy less frightening.
+It may also be linked to a mother’s basic tensions about missing her baby’s childhood phases if she has to return to work soon after delivering the baby.
+Giving birth to a grown-up child highlights the concerns of not being with the baby during infancy.

 Water is another recurrent theme in early pregnancy.
 The pregnant mother may dream of aquatic life like fish, tadpoles or other sea creatures.
 The mother may also feel like she is swimming in vast bodies of water like oceans or seas.